-The American Cancer Society recommends avoiding both methods of artificial tanning in order to reduce your exposure to ultraviolet rays while still achieving a sun-kissed glow.
+The American Cancer Society recommends avoiding both methods of artificial tanning to reduce your exposure to ultraviolet rays while still achieving a sun-kissed glow.
 Instead, opt for safe alternatives like self-tanner or spray tans.

 Tips For Safely Tanning Underwater

-If done correctly, underwater tanning certainly has positives outcomes over traditional methods since much less UV radiation penetrates deeper depths where one practice physical exercise activity properly protected would pose minimal risk consequences of present worries against overexposure of damaging elements among sunshine’s spectrum power levels.
+If done correctly, underwater tanning certainly has positives outcomes over traditional methods since much less UV radiation penetrates deeper depths where one practices physical exercise activity properly protected would pose minimal risk consequences of present worries against overexposure of damaging elements among sunshine’s spectrum power levels.

-Here a few tips follow to observe whenever attempting to try tans underneath oceans rivers lakes etc. :
+Here a few tips follow to observe whenever attempting to try tans underneath oceans rivers, lakes etc. :

 - 1) Wear proper clothing covering ever exposed parts facing toward the sunny side

-- 2) Use waterproof 30+ SPF sunscreen lotion protect sensitive areas particularity face neck arms legs chest torso shoulders back side
+- 2) Use waterproof 30+ SPF sunscreen lotion protect sensitive areas particularity face neck, arms, legs, chest torso shoulders back side

 - 3) Keep eyes shut tightly away bright lights glinting radiance